SansKrono/loz-homebrew-vault/Trial By Wombat/Notable Locations/Serpentail River.md

 ---

 In the larger narrative of Oziria, the Serpentail River is more than a natural resource; it's a celestial poem penned by the gods, an element that binds communities and engenders both awe and wonder.
 It is a cornerstone of identity for those who dwell in its vicinity, an unending hymn that recounts the past, nourishes the present, and promises a future.

-Would you say the Serpentail River flows harmoniously into the topography of your crafted realm, Game Master Daddy?